Chihuahua: A Sweet Little Dog With A Big Attitude

-Until the early 20th century, these dogs were uncommon, and the American Kennel Club did not register one until 1904.
 Hernán Cortés, in a letter from 1520, wrote that the Aztecs raised and traded the tiny canines for food.
 Early 19th-century colonial records mention little, virtually hairless canines.
-According to one of these records, conquistadors in the 16th century discovered them in great numbers in the area that would later become known as Chihuahua.
+According to one of these records, conquistadors in the 16th century discovered them in significant numbers in the area that would later become known as Chihuahua.

 Registries’ current breed standards call for an “apple-head” or “apple-dome” shaped skull.
 Apple-dome Chihuahuas have high, dramatically rounded skulls, huge, round eyes, and large, erect ears.